Using Pesticides Safely in the Home and Garden

 Pesticides can enter the body in several ways: ingestion, inhalation or contact with the skin (Figure 2).
 Surveys indicate that most exposure victims contact pesticides through their skin.
 For this reason, the minimum personal protection equipment (PPE) that must be used when mixing and applying the product is listed on the label.
 Note that using more than the minimum required PPE is perfectly fine and legal.
-The most important of these is to wear gloves.
+The most important PPE to wear are gloves.
 Some labels will specify waterproof or chemical-resistant gloves; keep in mind that waterproof does not necessarily mean chemical-resistant.
 Avoid gloves made of cotton, canvas or leather when handling pesticides, as these materials tend to absorb and hold residues in contact with the skin.
 Some pesticide labels of products approved for use around the home will indicate that applicators should wear a long-sleeved shirt and full-length trousers or a pair of coveralls.
-If coveralls are the preferred garment, disposable one-piece suits are available in materials such as Tyvek.
+If coveralls are the preferred garment, disposable one-piece suits are available in water-resistant materials such as Tyvek.
 Eye protection, such as face shields, protective goggles or safety glasses, may also be necessary when using some products, particularly during the mixing process.
 Regular eyeglasses for correcting vision do not provide adequate protection against pesticide exposure.

-When the pesticide application tasks have been completed, follow procedures for discarding disposable gear or pesticide containers and for cleaning reusable protective gear with soapy water.
-Rinse and store protective gear that can be reused in an appropriate location away from children and pets.
+When the pesticide application tasks have been completed, follow proper procedures for discarding disposable gear or pesticide containers and for cleaning reusable protective gear with soapy water.
+Rinse, dry and store protective gear that can be reused in an appropriate location away from children and pets.
 Finally, bathe thoroughly and change into clean clothing.
-More detailed information on protective gear is outlined in the MU Extension publication G1917, Personal Protective Equipment for Working with Pesticides.

 Clothing that has been worn while handling pesticides should be laundered separately, especially if there are children in the household, and then line-dried.
-If the clothing has been heavily soiled during pesticide application, it should be discarded.
-It is not likely to ever be entirely clean.
-Further details on laundering clothing containing pesticide residues may be found in MU Extension publication G1914, Laundering Pesticide-Contaminated Clothing.
+If the clothing has been heavily contaminated during pesticide application, it should be discarded.

 If you are using pesticides, be sure to take time in advance to read label directions so that you know the actions to take if exposure occurs.
 If you wait until a problem happens, you might not be able to clearly understand or follow instructions.
 The label will contain specific information about remedial treatment that medical professionals can follow.
 In some cases, recommended treatments should start at home before you can reach medical help.

-The American Association of Poison Control Centers (AAPCC) has a system of regional poison control centers that are staffed 24 hours a day with specially trained medical professionals.
+The American Association of Poison Control Centers (AAPCC) has a system of regional poison control centers that are staffed 24 hours a day, seven days a week, with specially trained medical professionals.
 More information about the centers and poison prevention is available online at http://aapcc.org.
-In case of a poisoning or possible poisoning, call the AAPCC emergency number at 1-800-222-1222 to quickly receive good advice and help in contacting the nearest poison control center.
+In case of a poisoning or possible poisoning, call the AAPCC emergency hotline at 800-222-1222 to quickly receive good advice and help in contacting the nearest poison control center.
 However, if someone has collapsed or is not breathing, first call 911.

 Sensitive areas where pesticide applications are often prohibited or limited include buffer zones near water sources and wells, playgrounds or schools, and beehives.
-In some states, there may be legal “no spray zones” near designated natural areas or fields or gardens posted as production areas for certified organic crops.
+Some states may have no-spray zones near designated natural areas, or fields or gardens posted as production areas for certified organic crops.
 Avoid applications near food crops and ornamental plants not listed on the label of the pesticide being used.

-If applications will be made to vegetable or fruit crops, be certain to check the product label for the preharvest interval; that is, the amount of time that should elapse between application of the pesticide and harvesting of the particular vegetable or fruit for consumption, freezing or canning.
-Be aware that MU Extension recommends against consumption of any fruit or vegetable that has been tainted with products that are not specifically labeled for application to that fruit or vegetable.
+If pesticides are going to be applied to vegetable or fruit crops, be certain to check the product label for the preharvest interval, that is, the amount of time that should elapse between application of the pesticide and harvesting of the particular vegetable or fruit for consumption, freezing or canning.
+MU Extension recommends not eating any fruit or vegetable that has been tainted with products that are not specifically labeled for application to that particular food crop.

-It is best to avoid storing or disposing of pesticides at all.
-Purchase only the amount needed to do the job.
+The best way to avoid the need to store excess pesticides is to buy only the amount needed to do the job.
 With so many home-use products packaged in ready-to-use formulations, pesticides generally can be used up within a short time.
-Try to purchase these types of formulations rather than large quantities of undiluted, concentrated products.
-In the long run, this can save money and headaches.
+Try to buy these types of formulations rather than large quantities of undiluted, concentrated products.
+In the long run, this can save money and storage problems.

-Immediate use of every pesticide product may not always be practical, however.
+Immediate and complete use of every pesticide product may not always be practical, however.
 When it is necessary to store a pesticide, be sure to store it in its original container away from food, feed, fertilizers and water.
-The storage location should be secure and well out of the reach of children and pets.
+The storage location should be locked and well out of the reach of children and pets.
 For short-term storage, a locked shed or cabinet will usually suffice.

 There are several options for proper disposal of pesticides.
-The best one is to use them by applying them to an approved site for an approved use.
-If you don’t have an immediate use for a product, there is a chance that someone you know may be able to use it.
+The best one is to use all of the pesticide by applying it to an approved site for an approved use.
+If you don't have an immediate use for a product, there is a chance that someone you know may be able to use it.
 Another option is to store the product only until it can be taken to a community household hazardous waste collection site for disposal.

 Do not pour or flush pesticides down drains, toilets or sewers, and do not leave them on the ground.
 Do not put unused pesticides in the trash unless the label specifies that this is acceptable and legal.
 However, be aware that throwing unused pesticides away in household garbage may not be acceptable to the company or utility that hauls your trash because it is likely to cause pollution.
 Pesticide containers must be disposed of in an approved way.
 Most states prohibit burning any pesticide container.
 Under no circumstances should you reuse a pesticide container to carry or store any other substance than the original product.
 Mixing chemicals, sometimes even in small amounts, can cause unexpected reactions or increased toxicity that could harm humans, pets, wildlife or the surrounding environment.
-As always, read the pesticide label.
-In addition to the information already mentioned, the label will describe appropriate disposal options for your product and its container.
+As emphasized throughout this chapter, read the pesticide label.
+In addition to the information already mentioned, the label will describe appropriate disposal options for the product and its container.

-For up-to-date information on safe and legal disposal of pesticides and pesticide containers, check the website of your state’s natural resource agency.
-As stated, the best choice is to purchase what you need and use it up, or give it to someone else who can use it up.
+For up-to-date information on safe and legal disposal of pesticides and pesticide containers, check the website of your state's agriculture department or natural resource agency.
+In summary, the best choice is to buy what you need and use it completely or give it to someone else who can.
 Alternatively, find the nearest hazardous waste collection facility and deliver it as required by their guidelines, or keep the product securely stored until the next community household hazardous waste collection event in your area.